clicalmani/tonka/docs/configuration.md

 In both examples, the value of `APP_DEBUG` will be retrieved from the `.env` file, and you can use the `$isDebugMode` variable to conditionally execute code based on whether debug mode is enabled or not.

-By properly managing the `APP_DEBUG` environment variable, you can control the level of error reporting and debugging information displayed by your Tonka application, ensuring a smoother development and debugging process.
+By properly managing the `APP_DEBUG` environment variable, you can control the level of error reporting and debugging information displayed by your **Tonka** application, ensuring a smoother development and debugging process.

 ## Maintenance Mode

 Tonka provides maintenance mode through a route service.
-A route service is a class that extends the [Clicalmani\Foundation\Providers\RouteService](https://github.com/clicalmani/foundation/providers/routeservice) base class and implements the `redirect` method.
+A route service is a class that extends the `RouteService` base class and implements the `redirect` method.
 This method is responsible for handling the redirection of requests when the application is in maintenance mode.

 Here is an example of a route service class for maintenance mode: